Roger Fry(1866-1934), Critic and painter

 Sitter in 18 portraits

 Artist of 5 portraits

-Fry was a champion of Cézanne and the Post-Impressionists, organizing ground-breaking exhibitions London in 1910 and 1912-13.
-He became a leading figure among the avant-garde and in 1913 founded the Omega Workshops, a decorative art venture which experimented with the possibilities of abstract design.
-Fry was active as a painter and continued to write, publishing a number of his most important articles in Vision and Design (1920).
-He produced eight books in the last ten years of his life, notably Transformations (1927) and Cézanne (1928).
+A specialist in Italian Renaissance art, Fry wrote for the Burlington Magazine, which he helped found, and was European adviser to the Metropolitan Museum of Art, New York until 1910.
+He was linked to the Bloomsbury Group from 1910, both as a painter and a writer.
+A champion of Cézanne and the Post-Impressionists, the exhibitions he organised in 1910 and 1912-3 established him as the movement's leading advocate.
+He was a leading figure among the avant-garde and in 1913 founded the Omega Workshops, an experimental decorative art venture.
+Fry published many of his most important articles in Vision and Design (1920) and produced eight books in his last decade, notably Transformations (1927) and Cézanne (1928).

 More on Roger Fry: The Bloomsbury Group book in our Shops

 by Unknown photographer

 Discover our BP Next Generation short films made by artists.
 Follow step by step guides in drawing and painting techniques.

 Reflect on your own experiences of lockdown through this easy-to-do from home, photographic exercise.

 Revisit The Encounter exhibition and learn about Renaissance and Baroque drawing methods and materials.